sparkslabs/compilepython/README.md

 # compilepython
 Compiling Python!
-A resource for collecting and collating information around tools and best practices about what python constructs to use and how to actually do this, practically in your project.
+A resource for collecting and collating information around tools and best practices about what python constructs are compileable and how to actually compile python, practically in your project.